tqtezos/minter-sdk/packages/minter-contracts/ligo/src/fixed_price_sale/README.md

 deletes the record of the cancelled sale.

 ### %admin entrypoints
 An `admin` can pause/unpause the contract, guard other operations to be invoked only by the admin and change the admin using two steps confirmation.
-See [README.md](../../fa2_modules/README.md) for a thoroughdiscussion of each admin entrypoint.
-Briefly,

 *  `set_admin` - Admin initiate a process that will set the current administrator to some specified address.